 In 1724 the castle get in the property of the Hungarian state and in 1918 in the Heritage Ministry Romanian Cults.

-At the base of the hill on which the Corvin Castle is found, a big parking place was arranged.
+At the base of the hill, where we find the Corvin Castle, there is a big parking place where you can leave your car.

 - Parking cost > 5 lei.
 In the parking area you can buy handicraft products.
 Also here you find toilets.

-The tickets office: is found in the access tower, after you cross the wood bridge.
-The tower was built by Iancu of Hunedoara in 1440-1444, as a defense tower.
-In the XVII century an entry was arranged here, which is used nowadays.
+The tickets office: you can find it in the access tower, after you cross the wood bridge.
+Iancu of Hunedoara built this tower, in 1440-1444, as a defense tower.
+In the XVII century an entry was arranged here, this is the tourist entrance that we use in nowadays.

 - Adults:20 lei (January, February, November, December); 25 lei (March, April, September, October); 30 lei (May, June, July, August)